How to execute a successful Product Strategy

-- Part 1: How to execute a successful Product Discovery in 2020 (this article)
+- Part 1: How to execute a successful Product Discovery (this article)

-- Part 2: Design and Development in 2020 – Leave room for mistakes and rapid iterations
+- Part 2: Design and Development – Leave room for mistakes and rapid iterations

 - Part 3: Growth marketing – Figure out your user acquisition strategy or go out of the business

 With our expertise from launching startups and our experience working with product teams inside industry-leading businesses, we developed an iterative process to introduce new products to market that succeeds for larger companies and startups with limited access to funding and resources.
 But, hey, if you have a lot of funding and tons of cash to burn, this might not be the best approach for you!